 Bitcoin-focused DeFi project, BadgerDAO, has recently been exploited, with estimated losses mounting up to over 2,000 BTC, worth more than $120 million, according to data from industry-leading blockchain security firm, Peckshield.

 The attack is speculated to be a front-end attack, where hackers allegedly accessed the front end of the BadgerDAO website and intercepted users’ transactions from there.

 In a tweet, BadgerDAO said,

 “Badger has received reports of unauthorized withdrawals of user funds.
 As Badger engineers investigate this, all smart contracts have been paused to prevent further withdrawals”

-In line with the speculation on hand, several affected users had reportedly claimed that they noticed false requests for additional permission from their wallet providers while they were claiming their yield on the platform.
+In line with the speculation on hand, several affected users have reportedly claimed that they noticed false requests for additional permission from their wallet providers while claiming their yield on the platform.